-1 and sailors there are forward deployed, the longer the 2 timeline it is for us to be able to respond.

-And with sequestration, I also have concerns over time about the capabilities that those marines have both from the equipping and training perspective and the human factors, again because of that quick turnaround from a deployment-todwell perspective.

-8 Senator Kaine: Thank you, Mr. Chairman.
-My time has9 expired.

-10 Colonel Sullivan?

-11 Senator Sullivan: Thank you, Mr. Chairman.

-12 Gentlemen, thank you for your wonderful service to our 13 country.

-I just wanted to echo what Senator Wicker mentioned in 14 15 terms of General Mattis' comments yesterday about the 16 strategic aspects from a national security perspective of the national debt that we have racked up over the last 17 several years, \$18 trillion and increasing.
-So I think we 18 19 all see that we are struggling with the issues of 20 sequestration, with the issues of readiness, but with the 21 broader issues of how our fiscal situation in this country 22 actually impacts national security.
-So I appreciate the 23 testimony here.

-I also appreciate the focus on what is happening, what potentially could be happening with regard to training, readiness, morale, particularly given the global security threats that I know that we all recognize are out there.
+- 1 and sailors there are forward deployed, the longer the - 2 timeline it is for us to be able to respond. - 3 And with sequestration, I also have concerns over time - 4 about the capabilities that those marines have both from the - 5 equipping and training perspective and the human factors, - 6 again because of that quick turnaround from a deployment-to- - 7 dwell perspective. - 8 Senator Kaine: Thank you, Mr. Chairman.
+My time has - 9 expired. - 10 Colonel Sullivan? - 11 Senator Sullivan: Thank you, Mr. Chairman. - 12 Gentlemen, thank you for your wonderful service to our - 13 country. - I just wanted to echo what Senator Wicker mentioned in - 15 terms of General Mattis' comments yesterday about the - 16 strategic aspects from a national security perspective of - 17 the national debt that we have racked up over the last - 18 several years, \$18 trillion and increasing.
+So I think we - 19 all see that we are struggling with the issues of - 20 sequestration, with the issues of readiness, but with the - 21 broader issues of how our fiscal situation in this country - 22 actually impacts national security.
+So I appreciate the - 23 testimony here. - I also appreciate the focus on what is happening, what - 25 potentially could be happening with regard to training,

-3 Similar to Senator Shaheen, I also would like to focus 4 a little bit more, though, on local impacts.
-I think it is 5 important that the people that we represent also hear what 6 the potential for local impacts could be with regard to 7 sequestration.

-I am sure all of you gentlemen would agree that Alaska is one of the most strategic, most important military places that we have in this country, whether it is missile defense, world-class unrivaled training areas and ranges, a platform for rapid deployment into the Asia-Pacific and to Eurasia.
-You will be hearing me talk about that a little bit in some of our hearings.
-I am sure my colleagues will as well.

-15 But the large number of Army and Air Force bases and 16 personnel in Alaska I think is a testament to the important 17 geostrategic location and training.
-General Welsh, you mentioned the importance of training.
-As you know, JPARC in 18 19 Alaska is probably the premier airspace for Air Force 20 training in the world, larger than several American States.
-21 And, General Odierno, I know that you are heading up to 22 Alaska soon.
+- 1 readiness, morale, particularly given the global security - 2 threats that I know that we all recognize are out there. - 3 Similar to Senator Shaheen, I also would like to focus - 4 a little bit more, though, on local impacts.
+I think it is - 5 important that the people that we represent also hear what - 6 the potential for local impacts could be with regard to - 7 sequestration. - 8 I am sure all of you gentlemen would agree that Alaska - 9 is one of the most strategic, most important military places - 10 that we have in this country, whether it is missile defense, - 11 world-class unrivaled training areas and ranges, a platform - 12 for rapid deployment into the Asia-Pacific and to Eurasia. - 13 You will be hearing me talk about that a little bit in some - 14 of our hearings.
+I am sure my colleagues will as well. - 15 But the large number of Army and Air Force bases and - 16 personnel in Alaska I think is a testament to the important - 17 geostrategic location and training.
+General Welsh, you - 18 mentioned the importance of training.
+As you know, JPARC in - 19 Alaska is probably the premier airspace for Air Force - 20 training in the world, larger than several American States. - 21 And, General Odierno, I know that you are heading up to - 22 Alaska soon.
 Sir, we are looking forward to that.
-I wanted 23 to let you know there was an article today in the Alaska 24 Dispatch.
-It mentioned how the Army is looking to eliminate that could be impacted, including a couple combat brigades possibly from Fort Rich or Fort Wainwright in Alaska.
-Obviously, this is having big concerns in my State.

-25 120,000 positions, looking at potentially 30 installations
+I wanted - 23 to let you know there was an article today in the Alaska - 24 Dispatch.
+It mentioned how the Army is looking to eliminate - 25 120,000 positions, looking at potentially 30 installations